 ExpressVPN has a reputation for being both fast and easy to use.
-Its apps are sleek and lightweight, perfect for keeping your mobile banking app protected while on the go, and you’ll always have access to ExpressVPN’s server network that covers 140 locations in 94 different countries.
+Its apps are sleek and lightweight, perfect for keeping your mobile banking app protected while on the go, and you’ll always have access to ExpressVPN’s server network that spans 3,000 nodes in 140 locations across 94 different countries worldwide.
 Built-in privacy features include 256-bit AES encryption, a zero-logging policy on all traffic, and both kill switch and DNS leak protection.
-It’s the perfect solution for anyone who wants solid security without having to sacrifice speed!
+It’s the perfect solution for anyone who wants solid security without having to sacrifice speed.

 - SPECIAL OFFER: 3 months free (49% off - link below)